mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 Section names may not contain whitespace and must not start with the characters `@@`, but otherwise there are no restrictions.

+As the object names are used to form URLs in the MaxScale REST API, they must be safe for use in URLs.
+This means that only alphanumeric characters (i.e. `a-z` `A-Z` and `0-9`) and the special characters `_.~-` can be used.

 ## Special Parameter Types

 ### Sizes